Table of Contents:

 looking down the switchbacks to the bottom of the valley and then through Cebollapampa up towards Refugio Peru and our climbing objective, Nevado Pisco, the third peak from the left

-a shot from near the top of Portacuelo Pass another view of the lagunas and of Nevado Pisco and its neighbours
+a shot from near the top of Portacuelo Pass another view of the Lagunas and of Nevado Pisco and its neighbours

 the two Llanganuco lakes sit below us as we take in the view near the top of Portacuelo Pass- Route 106 to Yungay continues on the right hand side of the lakes